Medical Acupuncture for Physicians: 300-Hour Course

 - Relate on a more intimate, interactive, and practical level with your patients, and thus allow you to enjoy anew your practice of medicine.

 You must be prepared to devote a regular period each week to study the videos and locate points on yourself and family and friends.
-In this comprehensive 300-hour curriculum the clinical units taken at two and five months require five to seven hours of video viewing and study each week.
+For this comprehensive 300-hour curriculum, plan for six to eight hours of reading and video viewing each week.